 Rock Wool Manufacturing Company is an insulation production company based out of Leeds, Alabama.
-Although the company no longer uses asbestos in any of its products, its long history of relying on the toxic set of minerals resulted in thousands of asbestos-related lawsuits.
+Although the company no longer uses asbestos in any of its products, its long history of relying on the toxic set of minerals resulted in numerous asbestos-related lawsuits.

 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.